 In 1989, engineer Graham Roxburgh collaborated with a team of architects to realise the house in Bellahouston Park, Glasgow.
 The recession hindered construction, but the house finally opened to the public in 1996 – 68 years after Mackintosh's death in 1928.

-German-American architect Ludwig Mies van der Rohe drew up the designs for a building on the University of Indiana (IU) campus in 1952, but the project was forgotten until IU alumni Sidney Eskenazi alerted the university's president to the plans.
+German-American architect Ludwig Mies van der Rohe drew up the designs for a building on the Indiana University (IU) campus in 1952, but the project was forgotten until IU alumni Sidney Eskenazi alerted the university's president to the plans.

 Mies van der Rohe designed the facility while working on his famous Farnsworth House, and it shares many design elements including the white frame and perimeter glazing.
 The two-story building is now under construction on IU's Bloomington Campus and will open later in 2021, 52 years after his death in 1969.